NOAA’s National Hurricane Center 8 AM Tropical Weather Outlook for July 14, 2025.

-MIAMI, Florida – NOAA’s National Hurricane Center in Miami, Florida, issued a Tropical Weather Outlook at 2:00 PM Eastern Daylight Time on Saturday, July 12, 2025, due to the presence of a system that may develop over Florida.
+MIAMI, Florida – NOAA’s National Hurricane Center in Miami, Florida, issued a Tropical Weather Outlook at 8 AM Eastern Daylight Time on Monday, July 14, 2025, due to the presence of a system that may develop near Florida.

-Regardless of development, heavy rainfall is possible over portions of the Florida Peninsula and southeast U.S. coast through mid to late next week.
+Regardless of development, heavy rainfall could produce localized flash flooding over portions of Florida and the north-central Gulf coast through the middle to latter portion of this week.

 If this system develops into a tropical storm or hurricane, the next name on the 2025 Atlantic Hurricane List is Dexter.